 Based on review of recent plan experience adjusted for anticipated future changes in workforce.

 ACTUARIAL ASSUMPTIONS USED FOR PROJECTIONS

-The assumptions used for the credit balance and funding ratio projections are the same as used throughout the report with the following exceptions.
+The assumptions used for the credit balance, funded ratio, and PPA zone projections are the same as used throughout the report with the following exceptions.